 Hospitality businesses or social clubs are a fun way to safely consume cannabis in a laid-back social environment.
 These cannabis social clubs do require a membership fee or purchase during your visit.
 It’s also a good idea to see if you need to make reservations online ahead of your visit.
 Some like the Tetra lounge offers live music, games, yoga classes, and art to make the experience lit.
 If you’re new to socializing with weed, you may want to understand basic cannabis social etiquette.

-In context to social clubs, in early 2020, HB1230 took effect.
+If you’re wondering how cannabis social clubs are possible you should know that in early 2020, HB1230 took effect in Colorado.
 This measure allows dispensaries, restaurants, hotels, mobile lounges, and other businesses to apply for social pot-use permits.
 In cities that have opted into this measure, license holders can allow cannabis consumption on their premises but with rules.
-So it’s safe to say Colorado will likely see more cannabis social clubs and hospitality businesses pop up soon.
+So it’s safe to say Colorado will likely see more cannabis social clubs, marijuana bars and hospitality businesses pop up soon.

 Some active Colorado cannabis social clubs to check out include: